MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-countries-and-translations.md

 ## Important information regarding planned availability

-Due to the nature of the joint effort where Microsoft is providing the international (W1) cloud service and partners are providing localization app(s), the above planned availability estimates represent the earliest possible availability and can be exceeded if localization partners have not successfully published their app(s) to AppSource by this time.
+Due to the nature of the joint effort where Microsoft is providing the international (W1) cloud service and partners are providing localization app(s), the above planned availability estimates represent the earliest possible availability and can be exceeded if localization partners haven't successfully published their app(s) to AppSource by this time.

 ## Supported languages

 To maximize productivity [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] supports many languages.
-It is important to know that language support requires translation of *platform* captions and *application* captions (UI).
+It's important to know that language support requires translation of *platform* captions and *application* captions (UI).
 Translated platform captions are provided by Microsoft for all supported languages.
 Application languages are provided by both Microsoft and partners, depending on the language.

 Application languages delivered by Microsoft are provided as language apps, available on AppSource, that can be installed if needed.
 Partners can also provide application translation for any platform supported language.
 To use one of these languages the app publisher must be contacted through AppSource.